jamesnguyenhub/unity-jetpack/README.md

 ## Parallax
 Then select parallaxForeground in the Hierarchy.
 You will see that a Mesh Renderer component was added.
 Click on the Shader drop down and select Unlit\Transparent.

+Note: The Depth of the ParallaxCamera should be lower then Depth of Main Camera, so check your Main Camera Depth if required and adjust Depth of ParallaxCamera to be lower.